tomalulu/CLP-Recognition/README.md

 Folder name: models (include two models for two recognition)

 It also includes test images for play in main program, in a folder named test_images

+We include two images for you to test, you can download other images to test as you wish.
+(Remember to change the path name with image name which is in main segment

+of the main program.)

 One more folder named opencv includes processed license plate binary image after process steps.